Terephthaloyl chloride

 Terephthaloyl chloride (TCL, 1,4-benzenedicarbonyl chloride) is the acyl chloride of terephthalic acid.
-It is a white solid.
-It is one of two precursors used to make Kevlar(R), the other being p-phenylenediamine.
+It is a white solid at room temperature.
+It is one of two precursors used to make Kevlar, the other being p-phenylenediamine.
 TCL is used as a key component in performance polymers and aramid fibers, where it imparts flame resistance, chemical resistance, temperature stability, light weight, and very high strength.
 TCL is also an effective water scavenger, used to stabilize isocyanates and urethane prepolymers.

 Preparation

 Terephthalic acid dichloride is produced commercially by the reaction of 1,4-bis(trichloromethyl)benzene with terephthalic acid: